Be a voice for hope and justice at Catholic Advocacy Day 2022!

 Post on social media (use the hashtag #MDCatholic) and share the action alerts with your friends and other parishioners.

 Amid the daily concerns of political life, “the smallest, the weakest, the poorest should touch our hearts: indeed, they have a ‘right’ to appeal to our heart and soul.
 They are our brothers and sisters, and as such we must love and care for them.”

 - Pope Francis, Fratelli Tutti, 194

 1. My legislator doesn't agree with the church on these issues.
-Why should I bother sending a message or calling?
+Why should I bother reaching out?

 As a Catholic, you are one of more than 1 million Marylanders who share our faith.
-Standing together, we are a strong voice worth listening to and legislators listen to their voters.
-Even if your senator or delegate doesn't personally agree with you, he or she still represents you and needs to know where you and other constituents stand on important issues like these.
+Standing together, we are a strong voice worth listening to and we are voters.
+Even if your elected official doesn't personally agree with you, the legislator still represents you and needs to know where you and other constituents stand on important issues.
 We have seen the power of speaking up for change.